Online reputation management: a guide for small businesses

 Key takeaways

-• Monitor your online reputation weekly by setting up Google Alerts for your business name, claiming your profiles on review platforms, and scheduling regular manual checks to catch negative feedback early before it becomes a bigger problem.
+- Monitor your online reputation weekly by setting up Google Alerts, claiming your profiles on review platforms, and scheduling regular checks to catch negative feedback before it escalates.

 What is online reputation management?